pySourceSDK/ValveBSP/docs/source/contributing.rst

    pip3 install --editable .

-This will allow you to import the bsptools in other projects normally while being able to mess with the code directly from the git folder.
-This way, you can make sure bsptools will work as intended in the context of your project.
+This will allow you to import valvebsp in other projects normally while being able to mess with the code directly from the git folder.
+This way, you can make sure valvebsp will work as intended in the context of your project.

 Documenting